Sun-Yiming/CS5351-Group10/README.md

 # Function Introduntion

-this plugin mainly has 3 main function:
+This plugin has 3 main function:
 1. Automic Chinese punctuation translation

     - when the system input method is Chinese, the editor can still show the punctuation in English.